thiagoschnell/docs-articles/README.md

 # Docs-Articles

-## Article #8
+## Article #9
 <h3>

 ## The Next-Generation Network Firewall: Harmonizing WPA4 Kyber and Dilithium Protocols with RISC-V PMP/LXC Silicon Hardening plus IEEE 802.11 IE 221 Frame Injection

 ## [ENGLISH]

-Attention: only Part 1 is available (Technical Summary); Part 2 and the complete PoC document remain encrypted.
+ What I bring is the result parcial of a fragmented puzzle of many years of research, structured in two parts: Part 1 (Article 9) and Part 2 (Article 8).

- What I am publishing now is only Part 1 of the documents, the result of many years of research, I have prepared a technical summary for engineers, which is available here at the [Link](https://github.com/thiagoschnell/docs-articles/blob/main/MULTI-LAYERED%20STRUCTURAL%20IMMUNITY%20FRAMEWORK/master_framework.txt).
+ I have prepared a technical summary for engineers, You can access the first part here: [Link](https://github.com/thiagoschnell/docs-articles/blob/main/MULTI-LAYERED%20STRUCTURAL%20IMMUNITY%20FRAMEWORK/master_framework.txt).
  You may not know it, but 5 years from now, the quantum arrival could happen at any moment and will make obsolete all the current security we have as of today in September 2026.
  Faced with this threat, this document introduces a disruptive post-